-What is body fat percentage?
-It's the amount of you that's fat.
+Body fat percentage is the amount of you that's fat.
 We all need some fat, but when your body fat percentage gets too high, you're putting yourself at a higher risk for cardiovascular disease, arthritis, some forms of cancer, and diabetes.
-By monitoring your body fat percentage, you'll have a better idea if you're changing the amount of fat on your body, or the amount of muscle.

 According to the American Council on Exercise, the following chart shows whether or not your body fat percentage is in a healthy range: